 The symptoms of otosclerosis include:

-An estimated 2.5 to 10 percent of adults have some otosclerosis in their middle ear.
+An estimated 2.5-10% of adults have some otosclerosis in their middle ear.
 Hearing loss can happen anytime, but it often begins in young adults, those in their twenties or thirties.
 The condition can develop in both women and men, although it has a higher incidence in women and has been linked to rapid onset during pregnancy.
 Otosclerosis affects both ears approximately 70 percent of the time, however, the amount of hearing loss may not be the same in each ear.

 Approximately 60 percent of otosclerosis has an underlying genetic cause.
 Transmission of the gene that causes otosclerosis is complex and not everyone who has the gene will develop the condition.